Beech laser cleaning visualization showing process effects

 Laser-Based Additive Manufacturing

-Beech Laser Cleaning Settings
+Beech Settings

 When laser cleaning Beech, I've seen it stand out from softer woods like pine.
 Beech holds up better under the beam.
 Its denser grain absorbs heat more evenly than pine's loose structure.
 This means cleaner removal of grime without splintering right away.
 But watch the middle passes closely.
 Too much dwell time heats the pores inside, leading to charring that spreads fast.
 I've learned to ease off power there.
 Adjust your scan to quicker sweeps.
 Compared to oak, Beech flexes less rigidly.
 That low give requires tighter overlap to avoid skipping spots.
 Tends to restore that natural luster smoothly if you do.
 Just keep passes light—brings back the wood's warmth without warping.
 In my experience, this approach saves the finish every time.